michalkmet/xp-waiting-room/NOTES.md

 Story 2: When user pass higher number than 2, it should return the last patient's chair number
 - ✅ UAT2.1: When user pass 2, it should return 2

+Pomodoro 2
-- ⚠ UAT2.2: When user pass 3, it should return 2
+- 🚧 UAT2.2: When user pass 3, it should return 2
 - ⚠ UAT2.3: When user pass 4, it should return 3
 - ⚠ UAT2.4: When user pass 5, it should return 4